smaht-dac/submitr/docs/source/advanced_usage.rst

 Validation Only
 ~~~~~~~~~~~~~~~

+If you want to perform `only` the client-side validation **and** the server-side validation,
+there is a ``--validate-only`` option which will cause `only` both local client-side
+and remote server-side validation to be done.
+(The only real difference between this
+and option the plain ``--validate`` option, is that this option will `not` prompt
+you to continue the metadata ingestion process if there are no errors).

 If you want to perform `only` the client-side validation (for whatever reason),
 there is a ``--validate-local-only`` option which will cause `only` local client-side validation to be done;
 no remote server-side validation will be done in this case.